Git-Mastery: Lessons

 Sourcetree on Windows

-Tick the box shown below when you merge a branch:
+Select the box shown below when you merge a branch:

-Sourcetree on MacOS
+Sourcetree on macOS

 Trigger the branch operation using the following menu button: